Untouchable (novel)

-Untouchable is a novel by Mulk Raj Anand published in 1935.
+Untouchable is a novel by Indian writer Mulk Raj Anand published in 1935.
 The novel established Anand as one of India's leading English authors.
 The book was inspired by his aunt's experience of being ostracized for sharing a meal with a Muslim woman.
 The plot of this book, Anand's first, revolves around the argument for eradicating the caste system.
 It depicts a day in the life of Bakha, a young "sweeper", who is "untouchable" due to his work of cleaning latrines.